 Unrefined Coconut Oil – This coconut oil is extracted from mature coconuts using natural methods without heat or chemicals; this designation also means that the oil is (extra) virgin.

 Refined Coconut Oil – This type of coconut oil is usually extracted from the dried flesh of coconut using artificial methods and chemicals; this is the least quality coconut oil in the market and should be skipped.

 Cold Pressed Coconut Oil – This method of extraction ensures that the oil is not heated beyond 120F to ensure all the nutrients are preserved.

 Organic Coconut Oil – This oil is made from coconuts that have not been grown with pesticides or which haven’t been treated with any preservatives and chemicals.

 (Extra) Virgin Coconut Oil – According to some sources, there is no difference between virgin and extra virgin coconut oil, since coconut oil undergoes only one pressing.
 It truly depends on the company about which wording they choose for the marketing of the product.

 Given these different designation categories, the best coconut oil you can purchase on the market is…drum-roll please…unrefined and organic (extra) virgin coconut oil! if you are looking to consume the oil internally, always go for the highest quality available.

-The best way to use coconut oil that is the most effective at healing the skin is to consume it internally and apply it externally.
-Indeed, skincare should always be a natural process of re-balancing the body with anti-inflammatory compounds found in nature.
+The best way to use coconut oil which is the most effective at healing the skin is to consume it internally and apply it externally.
+Indeed, skincare should always be a natural process of re-balancing the body with natural anti-inflammatory compounds.

 Given the coconut’s ability to both detoxify and strengthen, it is the ideal oil to use (for acne only internally) for inflammatory skin conditions, which manifest as acne, eczema, psoriasis, and premature aging.